 Torquay is well known for its picturesque coastline and glorious weather, but what it might not be known for is how many superb dog friendly attractions in Torquay there are.

 With the English Riveria on your doorstep, you can enjoy miles of coastal walks with your pets, or even head over to the Seaton Tramway which is ideal if you have children as well.
+There really are a lot of pet-friendly places to visit.

 Activities & Things to Do